nexema/tool/SCHEMA.md

 ### Importing schema files
 You can import schema files  using the `import` keyword.
-For example, you created a file called `identity.mpack` and then another called `common.mpack` which declares a struct called `Address`.
+For example, you created a file called `identity.nex` and then another called `common.nex` which declares a struct called `Address`.
 ```
-import "common" // Here we are importing the common.mpack" file
+import "common" // Here we are importing the common.nex" file

 type User {
 	address: common.Address